-Y’all, there are some fabulous books coming out this month.
+Y’all, there are some fabulous books coming out in April.
 I’m very excited about these in particular, and here’s why!

 The Glittering Court – Richelle Mead

 A dazzling, romantic new fantasy series set in a mix of Elizabethan and frontier worlds from Richelle Mead, #1 internationally bestselling author of Vampire Academy.